vyapp/vy/BOOK.md

 ### Switch to PDB mode

 The PDB mode is implemented in BETA mode.
-Once having set output targets for the debug process, it is time to set vy on PDB mode, for such, switch to BETA mode by pressing
+Once having set output targets for the debug process, it is time to set vy on PDB mode, for such, switch to BETA mode by pressing:

     <Key-4>

-in NORMAL mode then
+In NORMAL mode then:

     <Key-p>